andreyorst/plug.kak/README.md

 #### Handling user configurations

-The configuration of the plugin is preformed only when the plugin is installed.
+The configuration of the plugin is performed only when the plugin is installed.
 There's a second strict rule of `plug` command: every parameter that doesn't have a keyword before it, is treated as plugin configuration.
 For example: